Daniel Hartzell Son of Adam & Christina (Sink) Hartzell?

 with a reason for being hard to find.
 Plus, David's children were far more likely

-to remember an Uncle Daniel.
+to remember talk of their Uncle Daniel.

 In the 1830 Census for Jefferson Township, Montgomery County, Ohio, in the household of